NavyaZaveri/jumpDB/README.md

 Th design philosophy is essentially a simplified version of levelDB.

-Every write is initially inserted into an in-memory data structure (typically called "memtable") -- in this case,  red-black tree.
+Every write is initially inserted into an in-memory data structure (typically called "memtable") -- in this case,  a red-black tree.

 When the memtable's size exceeds a certain threshold, all entries are written out into a segment file.
-Due to the nature of the internal data-structure for the memtable, all entries will be written in sorted order: the resulting file is termed a sorted-string table (SST).
+Exploiting the properties of a red-black BST, we can ensure all entries will be efficiently written in sorted order: the resulting file is immutable and called a sorted-string table (SST).

 Whilst performing the above write, we also maintain a sparse index table, keeping track of the file offset of every in 1 in x entries.